 The artistic potential of spandex is still being explored.
 The future of this medium will be shaped by a focus on sustainability and technology.

-- Sustainable Materials: The use of GRS-certified recycled spandex is becoming increasingly important in art.
+Sustainable Materials: The use of GRS-certified recycled spandex is becoming increasingly important in art.
 Artists are using these materials to create work that is not only visually stunning but also environmentally conscious.
+Our fabric guides hub covers sustainable fiber options and certifications like GRS and OEKO-TEX® that are now available in spandex-blend constructions.

 Conclusion